 What began as a small land acquisition in the early 1920s has become a lovely 55-acre state park in northern Iowa.
 Located on the edge of a 3,643-acre lake, Clear Lake State Park is one of the best fishing spots in Iowa.
-It’s stocked with walleyes, northern pike, yellow bass, crappies, and catfish, making the park a great fishing destination all year long.
-Visitors of Clear Lake State Park can enjoy warm summers and cool falls, making it the perfect time of the year to visit in your RV.
+Clear Lake is stocked with walleye, northern pike, yellow bass, crappies, and catfish, making it a great fishing destination.
+Visitors of Clear Lake State Park can enjoy warm summers and cool falls, making anytime the perfect time of the year to visit in your RV.

 Clear Lake State Park lies in the northern part of the state near I-35.
 Be mindful of road closures due to construction or repaving of new roads, as it may lead you to detours that you may not be familiar with.
 The use of your GPS is recommended until you reach the park entrance.
 Once you get inside, there will be plenty of signs directing you to the main office and campground.

 Clear Lake State Park is located near several towns.
 The town of Clear Lake has a thriving economy and a civic center, and Ventura and Garner are within just 13 miles of the park.
 If you would like to go shopping, you can visit Mason City which is 12 miles away and one of the largest retail centers in northern Iowa.

 The park roads are paved and offer a relaxing drive to your site.
 If you are arriving later than you expected, be sure to call ahead and let them know.
 Park hosts are available at night to help with any problems that you may have.
 The park may close in case of heavy rain or snowstorms, so call for more information before visiting.

 If you are staying overnight, it is easiest to park at your campsite.
 However, you can also park at the Day Use area as well.
 Hiking and cross-country skiing are also popular ways of getting around.